brandon-benge/RAG-Workflow/README.md

 ## Quick start

+1) Prerequisites:
+  - Poppler (for `pdftotext`): macOS → `brew install poppler`; Debian/Ubuntu → `sudo apt install poppler-utils`.
-1) Ensure Ollama is installed and running if you need the local checks.
+  - Ensure Ollama is installed and running if you want the optional local check to pass (the build will attempt to verify it).

 2) Build the vector store: